-Northwestern Design is currently working on a project for a private client in South San Francisco.
-Some of the project highlights include live Artisan Moss wall panels and hanging wooden blocks, attached to steel rods.
+This South San Francisco project for a private client is a definite attention grabber.
+Some of the project highlights include live Artisan Moss wall panels and suspended wooden blocks attached to thin stainless steel cables.
 The hanging wooden blocks are designed to resemble DNA strands.
-The project also features millwork, casework and countertops.

 General Contractor – McCarthy Building Companies